kalisjoshua/grimm/README.md

 This is a Node.js HMVC framework.
 Right now it's just a placeholder.
 The framework is mostly complete, and should be uploaded in a week or two.

-The H part means that there are many different MVC folders within the application.
+The H part means that there are many different MVC 'bundles' within the application.
 Each one contains its own controller, models, views, and even public directories.

 # Filesystem

 Here is an example of the filesystem structure for a Grimm based application.
-Each sub MVC is located in the Controllers folder.
+Each sub MVC bundle is located in the bundles folder.
 The index.js file is the controller code for that sub MVC.
 As you can probably guess by the filename, it is loaded as a typical Node Module.

     /Users/thunter/app/
     |~config/
     | |-dev.json
     | |-prod.json
-    |~controllers/
+    |~bundles/
     | |~_errors/
     | | |~views/
     | | | |-404.html